NVentimiglia/MVVMExample/README.md

 - Controller : Static, Architecturall, Only One.
   - Examples : Inject Controller, Game Controller
+  - Should be used for sparingly, as the static reference can make it hard to test.

 - Logic : Game / Business Logic.
   - Logic includes 'services' and 'models' and 'interfaces' and 'view models'